The King of Fighters XV: Cast and scenario

 Meanwhile, the character of Krohnen has been noted to have multiple similarities with K9999 from The King of Fighters 2001 and The King of Fighters 2002 due to his similarities with the character of Tetsuo from the manga Akira and had to be removed from the franchise based on copyright issues.
 Although SNK did not confirm his identity, artist Hiroaki was more open about it, calling him the revival of K9999.
 Among other characters, the previous subboss, Antonov, became a playable character as a regular member of the cast.
 Oda stated that he was further changed based on the team's idea in regards of a manager.
 The series' official website was updated with story prologues during development of the game.
-Although the game gave closure to Shun'ei's character arc, SNK is not satisfied with the result, believing they could still focus on the his role again.
+Although the game gave closure to Shun'ei's character arc, SNK is not satisfied with the result, believing they could still focus on his role again.

+Music

+The sound of this work was created mainly by sound director Hideki Asanaka, sound designer Minori Sasaki, and Makiko Hino, and the "Fateful Battle" BGM introduced in XIV was also continued to be used.
+Asanaka explained that all the sound staff had a sense of the KOF feel, even without saying it out loud, and that he personally wanted players to feel that it was a sequel to KOF XIV.
+Because the game needs to be in shape before music can be produced, the sound team joined the development later than other departments, and by the time they joined, the team composition had already been decided.
+Asanaka pointed out that the problem was that Kyo and Iori, who had been rivals until now, were teamed up as the "Three Sacred Treasures" team, and as a result, they could no longer use either of their theme songs, and revealed that they created a new song, "Fictitious or Real," to express the three of them, including Chizuru.

+On the other hand, the rival team wanted to bring Isla's image to the forefront, so after discussing it with the planning staff, "Time for revolution It's our generation" was created.
+According to Asanaka, the song titles are given by the composer, and while each staff member has a different understanding of the titles, many staff members want to follow SNK's tradition of unique song titles.
+For example, when Asanaka asked the composer to create the theme song for the battle between Shun'ei and Meiten-kun, "Sobagarakura", he asked for a buckwheat husk pillow as a reference to the pillow that Meiten-kun has, and he was surprised when that was adopted as the song title.
+Asanaka himself says that he often names his characters themes after considering their hidden side, and for example, in the case of the Kronen team's "Liberty", he said that he imagined the freedom that they had seized.